-Delaware Hospice is working to protect the people we serve, our staff, and volunteers during the COVID-19 (Coronavirus) pandemic.
-Over the past 38 years, Delaware Hospice has frequently cared for our community members with infectious diseases, and we have vigorous infection control protocols in place from Centers for Medicare Services (CMS), Centers for Disease Control (CDC), Joint Commission, Delaware Health and Social Services (DHSS), and the Pennsylvania Department of Health (DOH).
-As an organization, our mission is to support every individual, family, and community with compassionate and expert care for serious illness while protecting those in our care and our staff from exposure.
+Delaware Hospice is working to protect the individuals we serve, our staff, and volunteers during the COVID-19 (Coronavirus) pandemic.
+Over the past 39 years, Delaware Hospice has frequently cared for community members with infectious diseases, and we have vigorous infection control protocols in place.
+These recommendations are from Centers for Medicare Services (CMS), Centers for Disease Control (CDC), Joint Commission, Delaware Health and Social Services (DHSS), and the Pennsylvania Department of Health (DOH).
+As a nonprofit healthcare organization, our mission is to support every individual, family, and community with compassionate and expert care for serious illness while protecting everyone.

 Delaware Hospice has taken these measures to help limit the spread of COVID-19:

-- Special events, bereavement workshops, and in-person meetings are cancelled or being rescheduled.
-In accordance with state and federal directives, we are cancelling or postponing all in-person gatherings and events dependent on the size and date of the gathering.
-When possible, we will shift to virtual meetings.
-This includes the Delaware Hospice Jazz Brunch and all bereavement activities.
-In recognition of the difficulty at this time in visiting loved ones and mourning them in the usual fashion, our bereavement counselors are now available by phone and teleconference upon a family member’s admission to our program.
-Please reach out to 302-478-5707 for bereavement support.
+- Special events, bereavement workshops, and in-person meetings are being held virtually.
+Our Bereavement and New Hope Teams have established virtual support groups.
+Please review our event calendars for times.
+In recognition of the difficulty at this time in visiting loved ones and grieving, our bereavement counselors are now available by phone and teleconference upon a family member’s admission to our program.
+Please reach out to 302-478-5707. for bereavement support.

-Delaware Hospice is still supporting our community by doing what we do best, provide care for individuals who may be ready for hospice or palliative care.
-Please contact us if we can be of any support at this time.
+Delaware Hospice is still supporting our community by doing what we do best, providing care for individuals who may be ready for hospice or palliative care.
+Please contact us if we can be of any support at this time at 302-478-5707.